cmdlhz/study_for_ver2/README.md

 Also, please visit [this blog post](http://bit.ly/M_VueJS2_NN) to see the result of the blog exercise in the tutorial.

+To run a development server, run `npm install` & `npm run serve` in terminal.

 ## 1.2.
 Vuex by Net Ninja
 [Vuex](https://vuex.vuejs.org/) is the centralized state management pattern & library for Vue.